-Name Classification Place of Business/ Incorporation Proportion of Ordinary Share Interests/ Participating Share Measurement Method Carrying Amount 2022 2021 2022 2021 Gbane Project Joint venture Ghana % - % - Equity method . -
+Name Classification Place of Business/ Incorporation Ordina Inte rtion of ry Share rests/ ting Share Measurement Method Carrying Amount 2024 % 2023 % 2024 \$ 2023 \$ Gbane Project Joint venture Ghana - - Equity method - -

 Gbane Project is a joint venture between Cassius Mining Limited (Ghana) and Cassius Mining Limited.
 The primary purpose of the joint venture is to conduct gold exploration project in Bolgatanga, Ghana.
 Gbane project is classified by the Group as a joint venture.
-As at 30 June 2022, the Group has a nil% (2021: nil%) economic interest in Gbane Project with additional earn in rights to acquire up to 100% of the joint venture.
+As at 30 June 2024, the Group has a nil% (2023: nil%) economic interest in Gbane Project with additional earn in rights to acquire up to 100% of the joint venture.
 The Company announced on 23 November 2017 to acquire the balance of the Gbane Joint Venture and the remainder of the licence subject to shareholder approval.